murggu/murggu/README.md

 - ⚡ Fun fact: ...
 -->

-I build things and work at Microsoft managing the Fabric Spark/Data Science CAT team!
+I build things.
+Currently, I work at Microsoft managing the Fabric Spark/Data Science CAT team!

 **Did you know?**
 - 🎓 I got a PhD and these are [my papers](https://dblp.org/pid/131/3507.html)